CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

 ### Task 3: Import the Microsoft.Azure.Cosmos and Newtonsoft.Json libraries into a .NET script

-The .NET CLI includes an [add package][docs.microsoft.com/dotnet/core/tools/dotnet-add-package] command to import packages from a pre-configured package feed.
+In this task, you will use the .NET CLI includes an [add package][docs.microsoft.com/dotnet/core/tools/dotnet-add-package] command to import packages from a pre-configured package feed.
 A .NET installation uses NuGet as its default package feed.

 1. In **Visual Studio Code**, in the **Explorer** pane, browse to the **25-monitor** folder.